zapier/zapier-platform-cli/README-source.md

 });
 ```

-And you should be able to run the tests with `zapier test`:
+You should be able to run the tests with `zapier test` and see them pass:

 ```
 zapier test